Your Credit Card Benefits and Features Are Changing Rapidly

 3. Much shorter expiration dates on points and rewards.

 The rules for rewards programs have always been complicated and open-ended, giving card issuers wide latitude to make changes without any of us cardholders really knowing that it’s happening.
-In the past, I had always been able to stockpile my rewards points for a big redemption.
-Whether these were from cash back credit cards, gas credit cards or other specialty cards, I could always save my points for a big ticket item or upgrades on airfare without too much worry about changes that might diminish their value — but not anymore.
-Point values are being devalued by card issuers so the points are worth less than when they were first earned.
-It’s sort of like paying for a dime and getting a nickel in return.
+For instance, in the past, you may have always been able to stockpile your rewards points for a big redemption.
+Whether these were from cash rebate credit cards, gas credit cards or other specialty cards, you could always save your points for a big ticket item or upgrades on airfare without too much worry about changes that might diminish their value.
+But that may not necessarily be the case at all times.
+Point values may be devalued by card issuers so the points are worth less than when they were first earned.
+If this happens, it’s sort of like paying for a dime and getting a nickel in return.

-Unfortunately, these rewards programs are going to keep changing this way in the near future.
+These rewards programs can change at anytime.
 My advice to cardholders: avoid stockpiling your points.
 There’s simply no way to guarantee that your points will be worth their face value if you take a chance and wait to redeem them.
 So, all you cardholders who’ve earned rewards points should redeem them quickly.
-Their value will only continue to diminish as card issuers leave no stone unturned trying to stay above water.
+Their value will only continue to diminish as card issuers leave no stone unturned.

 So, how have all of you been affected by the changes happening in the credit card world?
-Has your credit line been cut?
+Have you noticed any improvements with the availability of credit lines?
+Or has your credit line been cut?
 Has your rewards program disappeared?
-Can’t get approved for a card at all?
-I would love to hear from those who’ve been affected by any of these changes.
+How easy is it to get approved for a credit card these days?
+I’d be interested to hear your thoughts!

 Something else really interesting is that now AMEX is letting card holders who already have closed their accounts, still spend the points accumulated for the next 90 days!
 Usually the points are forfeited when a card is closed.
 AMEX holders who find it makes sense to get rid of it should call American Express to see if they qualify for the plan.